 📖Table of contents

-Summary and links to the sections of the Bilan Carbone® methodological guide.
+Summary and links to sections of the Methodological guide of Bilan Carbone®.

 Introduction to the low-carbon transition

-Introductory section serving as a reminder of the energy-climate issues, and of low-carbon transition approaches.
+Introductory section serving as a reminder of energy–climate issues, and of low-carbon transition approaches.

-Essential section introducing the objectives and steps of the Bilan Carbone®, and a summary of the method.
+Essential section introducing the objectives and steps of Bilan Carbone®, and a synthesis of the method.

 Step 1 - Framing the approach

-Every organisation must start with this step, which frames the Bilan Carbone® approach and clearly defines what must be carried out in the remainder of the process, which adapts to the organisation and its objectives.
+Every organisation shall start with this step, which allows framing the Bilan Carbone® approach and clearly defining what must be carried out in the rest of the approach, which adapts to the organisation and its objectives.

 Step 2 - Scope of the approach

-The organisation must define several boundaries that delimit the study.
-This prepares the accounting phase, ensuring that all the organisation's direct and indirect emissions are included.
+The organisation shall define several boundaries, which delimit the study.
+This allows preparing the accounting phase, ensuring that all the organisation’s direct and indirect emissions are included.

-Stakeholder engagement continues throughout the Bilan Carbone® approach and must enable the transmission of certain key messages and lead to the move to action.
+Stakeholder engagement continues throughout the entire Bilan Carbone® approach, and shall enable the transmission of certain key messages and lead to the move to action.

 Step 4 - Accounting

-This involves drawing up the organisation's emissions profile and obtaining the quantified result of the Bilan Carbone®.
+This involves drawing up the organisation's emission profile, and obtaining the quantified result of the Bilan Carbone®.
 The quality of the accounting adapts to the organisation and its resources according to its maturity level.

-A transition plan must be drafted following the accounting.
-A set of indicators allows monitoring the implementation of these actions.
+A transition plan shall be drafted following the accounting.
+A series of indicators allows monitoring the implementation of these actions.

 Step 6 - Synthesis and reporting

-The result of a Bilan Carbone® is the quantification of the organisation's GHG emissions, broken down by emission category within the considered boundaries, as well as at least one proposed coherent transition plan, and the associated monitoring indicators.
+The result of a Bilan Carbone® is the quantification of the organisation's GHG emissions, allocated by emission category within the considered boundaries, as well as at least one proposed transition plan in coherence, and the associated monitoring indicators.

-Step 7 - Evaluation and quality of the Bilan Carbone®
+Step 7 - Evaluation and quality of Bilan Carbone®

-The Bilan Carbone® approach can be evaluated following a strict framework.
+The Bilan Carbone® approach may be evaluated by following a strict framework.
 Step 7 is optional.

 Various tools have been developed to apply the Bilan Carbone® approach.
 These are presented here.